FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/evm.md

 **Callback Interface**

-Defines the operations of EVM on nodes, mainly for state reading and writing, block information reading and writing, etc.。
+Defines the operations of EVM on nodes, mainly for state reading and writing, block information reading and writing, etc。

 The interface is defined in evmc _ context _ fn _ table (evmc.h)。